Apollo Hospital, Indraprastha

 Indraprastha Apollo Hospital is an Indian hospital owned by Apollo Hospitals group, India's largest healthcare chain.
 Established in 1995, it is the third super specialty tertiary care hospital set by the Apollo Hospitals Group, jointly with the Government of Delhi.
 It is a 695-bed hospital, with the provision for expansion to 1000 beds in future.
 The hospital is spread over 15 acres and has a built-up area of 600,000 square feet.

 History

 Indraprastha Apollo Hospital was accredited by Joint Commission International (JCI) USA as the first internationally accredited Hospital in India in 2005 and South Asia.
 In 2011, the hospital got re-accredited by JCI for a fourth time consequently, making it the first hospital in India to do so.

+Healthcare

+In February 2026, Indraprastha Apollo Hospital has launched an advanced technology Varian Edge® Radiosurgery system to treat cancer.